canit00/role_deploy_namespace/README.md

 Create a service account and bind it to the cluster-admin cluster role.

 `
-oc create sa role_addnamespace -n project_name
+oc create sa role_depnamespace -n project_name
 `

 `
-oc adm policy add-cluster-role-to-user cluster-admin -z role_addnamespace -n project_name `
+oc adm policy add-cluster-role-to-user cluster-admin -z role_depnamespace -n project_name `

 Query the service account for its token.

 `
-oc describe sa role_addnamespace -n project_name
+oc describe sa role_depnamespace -n project_name
 `

 `
-oc describe secret <role_addnamespace_token>
+oc describe secret <role_depnamespace_token>
 `

 Now create the kube config and deploy it to the role to be deployed.